1996 California Proposition 218: Local Initiative Power to Reduce or Repeal Stormwater Fees and Charges

 The property-related fee or charge election requirement for stormwater fees and charges only applies to new or increased stormwater levies.
 Stormwater fees and charges existing before Proposition 218 became law are not subject to the property-related fee or charge election requirement so long as those property-related fees or charges are not increased by the local agency.
 However, existing (before Proposition 218 became law) stormwater fees and charges imposed without voter approval can generally be reduced or repealed by the voters using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.

 In addition, if any new or increased stormwater fee or charge is imposed by a local government without complying with the election requirement under Proposition 218, such as by a local government relying on SB 231 (2017) to evade the constitutional election requirement for stormwater fees and charges, as a legislative remedy that fee or charge may also be reduced or repealed by the voters using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
 This can be done as an alternative to, or concurrent with, any legal remedy for noncompliance with any applicable election requirement under Proposition 218.

 After property owner or voter approval of a property-related fee or charge in an election, the local initiative power under Proposition 218 can also generally be used by the electorate to reduce or repeal a stormwater levy.
-An example of where such a local initiative may be appropriate involves election issues or controversies associated with a property owner election, particularly where the local agency adopted controversial election procedures.
+An example where such a local initiative may occur involves election issues or controversies associated with a property owner election, particularly where the local agency adopted controversial election procedures.

 Should a property-related fee or charge reduction or repeal initiative qualify for the ballot, the initiative election would be by the registered voters since the initiative power is a power applicable to the electors.